-I have recently attended FCA’s Attachment Training, which the group of carers and I found invaluable.
+I have recently attended FCA’s Attachment Training, which the group of foster parents and I found invaluable.
 The attachment issues were demonstrated in such a way as to make us understand what was most likely to be missing in children and young people’s early years.

 The course has given me a solid understanding and insight into what, and how, attachment disorders can be the result of trauma, neglect and loss and the behaviour that can happen as a result.
 This is the behaviour that we, as carers, face on the front line.
 It can be difficult especially if we are working alone.

-Thank you for the training I have already experienced with FCA, it is so beneficial to us as carers and to our young people who are relying on us to give them the support they need, but don’t know they need.
+Thank you for the training I have already experienced with FCA, it is so beneficial to us as foster parents and to our young people who are relying on us to give them the support they need, but don’t know they need.